SparkPost/support-docs/articles/tech-resources/enabling-multiple-custom-tracking-domains.md

 ## Associate your Tracking domain(s) with one or more Sending domains

+To associate custom tracking domains to sending domains through the SparkPost user interface, the custom tracking domains must be verified first and then follow the steps below.

 1. Select Account and then Sending Domains from the main menu.
 1. Click the New Domain button to create the new sending domain or select an existing sending domain.